Palace Armoury

 You may also be interested in...

-To be able to sustain such a military stance, the Knights needed to have a well-stocked, professionally-run, state-of-the-art armoury.
-Once the new Grandmaster’s Palace was completed in Valletta in 1604, the armoury was moved from Vittoriosa, where the knights previously had their headquarters.
-Today this building is the Presidential Palace and the armoury is still there, albeit in a different room!
+What helped the knights to succeed was their well-stocked, professionally-run, state-of-the-art armoury.
+This was transferred to the new Grandmaster’s Palace in Valletta when it had been completed in 1604.
+Today this building is known as the Presidential Palace and the armoury is still there, albeit in a different room!

-The Palace Armoury can be found in Merchants Street and is open every day from 9am to 5pm.
-Admission is €10 for adults, €7 for students and OAPs, €5 for children aged six to 11-years-old and free for under 6s.
+You’ll find the Palace Armoury in Merchants Street and it is open every day between 9am and 5pm.
+Standard admission is €10 with reduced rates of €7 for students and OAPs, €5 for children aged six to 11-years-old and free for under 6s.

 Further Information